Convolvulus arvensis (Field Bindweed)

 Convolvulus arvensis (Field Bindweed) on 6-24-19, #605-8.

-From the underside, you can see each petal has a pink “stripe” which appears on the upper surface in bright sun.
+From the underside of the above flower, you can see each petal has a pink “stripe” which appears on the upper surface in bright sun.
+I need to investigate this further as from the photos, they appear to be from the calyx.
+I need to see this in person…

 I hope you found this page useful and be sure to check the links below for more information.
 They were written by experts and provide much more information.
 If you can, I would appreciate it if you would click on the “Like” below and leave a comment.
 It helps us bloggers stay motivated.
 You can also send an email to me at thebelmontrooster@yahoo.com.
 I would enjoy hearing from you.